Oracle Java Licensing and Audit FAQ Guide

 - If Not Mentioned: If the vendor simply says “requires Java” but doesn’t provide a licensed copy, then your organization is responsible for having a proper Java license.
 In that case, running the vendor’s application on Oracle Java means you need a Java SE Subscription or a non-Oracle JDK.

-- Oracle’s Advice: Oracle’s Java licensing FAQ indicates that if a third-party application needs Oracle Java, and the contract doesn’t explicitly cover it, the end user (you) must ensure that Java is licensed.
+- Oracle’s Advice: Oracle’s Java licensing FAQ indicates that if a third-party application requires Oracle Java and the contract doesn’t explicitly cover it, the end user (you) must ensure that Java is licensed.
 So, assume it’s on you unless clearly stated otherwise.

 - Avoiding Surprises: Many companies have been surprised in audits when Oracle finds an installed Oracle JRE that came with a third-party app.
 The defense is only if the vendor has the right to bundle it.
 If not, Oracle will pursue the customer for licensing.